caetano-dev/Cave/README.md

 To-do:

-- Allow user to save the file to the server with CTRL+S.
-  - Being developed.
-We need to create a function that returns the filepath when an ID is passed, or get it from the frontend.
 - Fix the last test function for the database.
-- Fix the sidebar that does not have a scroll
+- Fix the sidebar that does not have a scroll.
+- Let user create and delete files.

 ---